sindresorhus/wallpaper/readme.md

 ### .screens() *(macOS only)*

-Returns a promise for an array of screens.
+Returns a promise for the available screens.

 ```js
 (async () => {